Compressor station

-The compressor station, also called a pumping station, is the "engine" that powers a long-distance natural gas pipeline.
-As the name implies, the station compresses the gas (increasing its pressure) thereby providing energy to move it through the pipeline.
-The compressor is driven by a motor fueled by some of the natural gas bled from the pipeline.
+The compressor station, also called a pumping station, is the "engine" that powers a long-distance gas pipelines.
+As the name suggests, the station compresses the gas (increasing its pressure) thereby providing additional energy to move it through the pipeline.
+The compressor is driven by an electric motor or an engine fueled by some of the natural gas bled from the pipeline or liquid fuel such as diesel.

-Pipeline companies install compressor stations along a pipeline route.
+Companies install compressor stations along a pipeline route.
 The size of the station and the number of compressors (pumps) varies, based on the diameter of the pipe and the volume of gas to be moved.
 Nevertheless, the basic components of a station are similar.